Pauline Hannon, Psychotherapist & Counsellor, PG dip. Psych, MBACP, FPC

 As a psychodynamic psychotherapist, I believe that much of our emotional difficulty is linked to early life experience and that by exploring and working to understand this, we can free ourselves from negative patterns of thought and behaviour, leading to greater self-acceptance and positive change.

-At an initial consultation you can tell me about yourself, ask questions and we can explore why you are seeking therapy.
-It is also an opportunity for you to have an experience of what it might be like to be in therapy and to see if you would feel comfortable working with me.
+At an initial consultation you can tell me about yourself and why you are seeking therapy, ask questions and have an experience of what it might be like to be in therapy and if you would feel comfortable working with me.

 I offer short term and open-ended arrangements.